microsearch/g4-wp-auth/notes.md

 ### Start development server

-	docker-compose up -d
+	make up

 * Point browser to http://localhost:8000
-* Make changes in the `plugin` directory.
-It is mapped to the `wp-content/plugins/g4-wp-auth` directory in WordPress.
+* Make changes in the `html/wp-content/plugins/g4-wp-auth` directory.

 ### Stop development server

-	docker-compose down
+	make down

+Use `make clear` to delete wordpress database as well.

 ### Run a shell inside the container